 Many of us spend hours of the day sitting at a computer which generally causes us to hunch forward, along with driving, sitting on the couch, and the myriad other things we do that add up to affect our posture.
 Whether you’re standing, sitting, walking, or hiking, remind yourself to keep your back straight, your core engaged, and your shoulders back.
 Along with the stretches above, this helps open the chest and give the lungs more space to breath.

 Consistency is key to building up more endurance and greater lung capacity on a hike.
 It might sound cliché but the more you get out there and hike, the better your hiking lung capacity will become.
 Work in hikes with some elevation gain to really get your heart and lungs working.
 Take the breathwork and postural practices you’ve been doing at home and apply them to real-life situations when you’re out on the trail.

 How to Breathe at High Altitudes

 On high alpine hikes, you will encounter thinner air pressure which makes it more difficult for your lungs to take in oxygen since the air pressure inside your body is higher than it is outside.
 I couldn’t believe the effects when I was on my Everest Basecamp Trek last year way up at 18,000 feet.
-Even sometimes up at Alta – just above 10,000 feet – I notice myself getting out of breath more quickly than normal.
+Even when hiking above 8,000 feet I notice myself getting out of breath more quickly than normal.